adjust/android_sdk/README.md

 ### <a id="adjust-logging"></a>Adjust Logging

-You can increase or decrease the amount of logs you see in tests by calling `setLogLevel` on your `AdjustConfig` instance with one of the following parameters:
+You can increase or decrease the amount of logs that you see during testing by calling `setLogLevel` on your `AdjustConfig` instance with one of the following parameters:

 ```java